Shantom/DailyDungeon/README.md

 4. The service must verify that incoming requests come from Alexa.
 5. The service must adhere to the Alexa Skills Kit interface.

-I build the service using Python with the Alexa Skills Kit (ASK) SDKs for Python to verify that requests to the web service do come from Alexa.
-Also, I use [AWS Lambda](# AWS Lambda) to host my web service, which will be mentioned later.
+The service was developed using Python with the Alexa Skills Kit (ASK) SDKs for Python to verify that requests to the web service do come from Alexa.
+Also, [AWS Lambda](# AWS Lambda) was used to host my web service, which will be mentioned later.

-The AWS Lambda requires that its handler's name should be the same as the main code file.
-Assume that I set the handler's name as `main.handler`, then it calls the handler methods defined in `main.py`.
+The AWS Lambda requires that its handler's name is the same as the main code file.
+If the handler's name is `main.handler`, then it calls the handler methods defined in `main.py`.

 In `main.py`, handlers are defined here, each processing a certain intent or a kind of request.
 For more details, see Chapter [Module Design](# Module Design).